brian-ogilvie/accessibility-article/README.md

 ## Step 4: Dismiss on Clicking the Scrim

-One could make the argument that this is not strictly an accessibility issue, but it does make for a much nicer experience for all users, especially users on a mobile device who don't want to have to reach their thumbs all the way up to the close button.
+One could make the argument that this is not strictly an accessibility issue, but it does make for a much nicer experience for all users, especially users on a mobile device who don't want to reach their thumbs all the way up to the Close button.
 And that's really what accessibility is all about: making a better experience for all users.

 Though nominally, we want to dismiss the modal when the user clicks or taps the scrim, we actually just care if they tap anywhere outside of our modal.
 So how do we detect a click that is NOT inside of a certain element.
 To figure that out, let's quickly discuss how browser events are processed.
 When you click on a part of a web page, that click is recognized first by the most deeply nested element--say a paragraph or even a span tag--in the spot where you clicked.
 Then the event is processed by that element's parent element and then the parent element's parent element.
 The event continues bubbling upwards until it reaches the root of the document.
 This gives every single element inside which this click happened a chance to run any event handlers it may have.

 The DOM exposes a really cool property that we can hook into from this event bubbling process: `event.target.closest()`.
-As an event propagates from its most deeply nested element all the way out to the root of the document, `.closest()` will return the first instance of whatever selector you request that the event bubbles through.
-If the event doesn't bubble through anything matching that selector, `.closest()` returns `null`.
+As an event propagates from its most deeply nested element all the way out to the root of the document, `.closest()` will return the first instance that the event bubbles through of whatever selector you request.
+If the event doesn't bubble through anything matching that selector, `.closest()` will return `null`.
 We're going to look for a `null` return to determine that a click has occurred outside of our Modal element.
 Sort of hard to explain in concept, so let's see it in action.

 As with our last step, this is something I use so commonly in apps that I always make a custom, reusable hook that tons of components can take advantage of.
-Let's create a new file in our `hooks` directory called `useOutsideClick`:
+Let's create a new file in our `hooks` directory called `useOutsideClick.js`:

 ```
 // hooks/useOutsideClick.js